-Students may change their registration through adding or dropping courses either via their PowerCAMPUS Self-Service account or by filing a properly completed Request Registration Change Form in the Registrar's Office.
+Students may change their registration through adding or dropping courses either via their PowerCAMPUS Self-Service account or by submitting a properly completed Request Registration Change Form in the Registrar's Office.
 Students who drop a course before it begins or during the Add/Drop period (Week 1) will not be charged tuition for that course.
-After the end of Week 1, there is no tuition adjustment should a student withdraw.
-Tuition is charged at the full amount.
+After the end of Week 1, there is no tuition adjustment should a student withdraw from a course.
+Tuition is charged at the full amount for the courses in which they are enrolled.